-University of Houston experts, including Cumaraswamy Vipulanandan, professor of civil and environmental engineering and direct of the Texas Hurricane Center for Innovative Technology, are prepared to comment on topics related to hurricane season.
+University of Houston experts, including Donald Van Nieuwenhuise, a geoscientist with oil industry and hurricane research background, are prepared to comment on topics related to hurricane season.

 Rabindranath Tagore was the quintessential Renaissance man and remains one of the most influential figures in India's history.
 Thanks to the Tagore Society of Houston (TSH), the artist's creative and intellectual energies will be celebrated through a new scholarship available to University of Houston students.

 TSH in collaboration with the UH's English department and Creative Writing Program, are introducing the Tagore Scholar Passport Operating Scholarship for UH graduate students from all academic disciplines.
 Each year, one student will be awarded $5,000 to be applied to one semester of research or creative work dedicated to the legacy of Bengali novelist, poet, musician, social reformist, artist and playwright Tagore.

 "Tagore's vision, which reaches across disciplinary areas of study, scholarship, research and creativity, speaks to UH's mission and its commitment to international study and understanding," said Wyman Herendeen, chair of UH's English department.
 "In that spirit, the Tagore Society wanted the scholarship to be open to all full-time UH graduate students.
 We are deeply honored to join in this new partnership and to support the scholarly, creative and intellectual values represented in the scholarship."

 A Tagore scholar's prospective projects may include study in India at the Tagore-founded Visva-Bharti University, study to a university or library that archived the work of Tagore, study with a prominent Tagore scholar, or work on scholarly or creative projects influenced by Tagore.